What’s happening when and where in the world of food: a calendar of special food days.

 The 20th of August is Lemonade Day.
 Some people can use today as an activity day for children; the rest of us can use it as a day to catch a few hours sitting in the shade and sipping lemonade -- even if it is vodka-spiked for some people.

-Today, 20th August, is the feast day for St Philbert.
-It also marks the start of the harvest for hazelnuts in England (particularly Kent) .
+The 20th of August is St Philbert's Day.
+It marks the start of the hazelnut harvest in England.

 If you missed Soft Ice Cream Day two days ago, you have another excuse today to have ice cream.
 It's Spumoni Day, all day today!